mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 1. Go to the Risk assessment, run the assessment.
 During this task we will show you how to analyze the assessment.

-***IMPORTANT***, after completing this workshop you will have a period of two weeks to run the risk assessment in your evironment and schedule an appoitment with our Cybersecurity team to guide you through analysis, best practices and vulnerabilities in your facilities.
+***IMPORTANT***, after completing this workshop you will have a period of two weeks to run the risk assessment in your evironment and schedule an apponitment with our Cybersecurity team to guide you through analysis, best practices and vulnerabilities in your facilities.

 </br>